Dissolved Air Flotation (DAF) industrial wastewater process for complex pollutants

 Treated effluent now has COD at less than 350mg/l, settled solids of 0.1 per cent, ammonia levels of less than 5mg/l, less than 2mg/l of oil and fat and phosphate levels of less than 3mg/l.
 The effluent has also been tested for thiourea, a chemical used in a wide range of industrial processes, which is down to levels of less than 2mg/l.

-Simon Kimber said: “This is one of the most challenging cases WPL has ever dealt with.
+Simon Kimber said: “This is one of the most challenging cases we have ever dealt with.
 The levels of pollutants involved could vary on a daily basis and space on the site was extremely tight.

-“The cantilevered design WPL engineers created is extremely ingenious and was largely manufactured off-site, which reduces the health and safety risk during installation.
-Combined with WPL’s DAF treatment system it was the ideal solution for the London waste recycling plant.
+“The cantilevered design our engineers created is extremely ingenious and was largely manufactured off-site, which reduces the health and safety risk during installation.
+Combined with our DAF treatment system it was the ideal solution for the London waste recycling plant.

 “This project shows the importance of running a pilot study when dealing with hard-to-treat trade effluent.
-The good news for other local authorities is that WPL is now confident it has designed a wastewater treatment process specifically tailored to deal with the enormous range of pollutants found in the run-off from household waste.
+The good news for other local authorities is that we are now confident we have designed a wastewater treatment process specifically tailored to deal with the enormous range of pollutants found in the run-off from household waste.

 “Sewerage charges are rising all the time and there must be many other waste disposal facilities around the country which are experiencing similar problems.”